Closed form estimates for missing counts in multidimensional incomplete tables: Data Analysis

-From Remark \ref{rem} and the data in Table 8, we have $OR_{..1} = OR_{111} = 6.5957$ and $OR_{..2} = OR_{112} = 0.8235$ for the model ($\alpha_{.j.},\beta_{.j.}$).
-This implies that if none of the responses for the variables is missing, then the estimated odds ratio between `Secession' and `Attendance' is greater when the response to `Independence' is `No' than when it is `Yes'.
-Also, $Var(OR_{..1}) = 11.9646$ and $Var(OR_{..2}) = 0.4823$, that is, for observed data, the estimated odds ratio between `Secession' and `Attendance' has greater precison when the response to `Independence' is `No' than when it is `Yes'.
+From the data in Table \ref{t8}, we have $OR_{..1} = OR_{111} = 6.5957$ and $OR_{..2} = OR_{112} = 0.8235$ for the model ($\alpha_{i..},\beta_{..k}$).
+This implies that if none of the responses for the variables is missing, then the estimated odds ratio between `Secession' and `Attendance' is greater when the response to `Independence' is `Yes' than when it is `No'.
+Also, $Var(OR_{..1}) = 11.9646$ and $Var(OR_{..2}) = 0.4823$, that is, for observed data, the estimated odds ratio between `Secession' and `Attendance' has greater precision when the response to `Independence' is `No' than when it is `Yes'.